Aiming to transform the clinical treatment of neuroinflammatory conditions for the improvement of patients globally.

 Aila Biotech harnesses a patented gene delivery technology to drive the production of immune-regulating biologics at the site of disease.

 Through the use of a delivery system allowing exquisite spatial and temporal control over biologic expression, Aila Biotech can

 prevent neuroinflammatory damage and pathology progression.

 controlling biologic delivery

 Dr James Dooley is CEO and co-founder of Aila Biotech.
 Dr Dooley worked in emergency clinical care prior to starting in medical research at the University of Washington, USA.
 Dr Dooley specialised in the T cell and regulatory T cell development and function.
 Dr Dooley later specialised in respiratory immunology at the University of Alberta, Canada.
-Together with Prof Adrian Liston, Dr Dooley ran the Translational Immunology at the VIB and University of Leuven, Belgium, until moving the laboratory to the Babraham Institute, Cambridge.
+Together with Prof Adrian Liston, Dr Dooley ran the Translational Immunology at the VIB and University of Leuven, Belgium, until moving the laboratory to Cambridge.

 Dr James Dooley PhD, CEO